MagicPuddle/mp-www/README.md

 For inquiries, partnerships, or feedback, feel free to contact us [here](https://magicpuddle.netlify.app/contact).

-We're excited to have you explore the MagicPuddle multiverse through our website! :computer::rocket:
+Jump in, and explore the MagicPuddle multiverse! :computer::rocket: